 • Riverside Cottage, Eglingham (sleeps 10 people and 4 dogs)

 • The Moorings, Beadnell (sleeps 11 people and 2 dogs)

-Cottages in Northumberland have over 170 dog-friendly cottages to choose from and you can browse the full availability or search for your specific requirements.
+Cottages in Northumberland has over 170 dog-friendly cottages to choose from and you can browse the full availability or search for your specific requirements.